Spinal and bulbar muscular atrophy: Inheritance

 SBMA is a hereditary syndrome, inherited in an X-linked recessive manner.
 It is transmitted to offspring through the expanded (mutant) CAG repeat in the AR gene of the X chromosome.
 If the person with the mutant AR gene is a father, he cannot pass the gene on to his sons.
 However, he will pass the mutant gene on to all daughters.
 If the person with the mutant gene is female, she is a carrier.
 With a carrier, there is a 50% chance that the mutant gene will be passed to any offspring, male or female.

 Genetic founder effects are likely to be responsible for the higher prevalence of SBMA observed in certain geographic regions.

 Diagnosis

 Diagnosis of SBMA is established by genetic testing that identifies a CAG trinucleotide repeat expansion in the AR gene.
 If more than 38 CAG repeats are identified, it is usually considered confirmatory of SBMA.
-However, there is evidence for reduced penetrance with 36-37 CAG repeats.
+However, there is evidence for reduced penetrance with 36–37 CAG repeats.

 Management

 There is no known cure for SBMA.
 Supportive care is focused on preventing disease complications (falls, fractures, aspiration) and maintaining independence.
 Early interventions include occupational therapy to maintain mobility and activities of daily living.
 Common mobility aids include canes, mobility scooters, power wheelchairs, ramps, and stair lifts.
 As the disease progresses, swallowing difficulties (dysphagia) become more common and patients are at increased risk of aspiration pneumonia.
 Swallowing interventions include dietary modifications (adjust food texture and consistency), postural techniques, and swallowing maneuvers.
-Respiratory therapy maybe helpful to reduce respiratory tract infections and mobilize phlegm.
+Respiratory therapy may be helpful to reduce respiratory tract infections and mobilize phlegm.